Admission deadlines: Fall: December 1

 The requirements for the Doctor of Philosophy Program.

-72 credits, including 33 credits in core requirements, 21 to 27 credits in elective courses, and 12 to 18 credits in dissertation, and successful completion of a comprehensive examination.
+72 credits, including 24 credits in core requirements, at least 30 credits in elective courses, at least 12 credits in dissertation research, successful completion of the program's candidacy assessment process (outlined below), and the completion and successful defense of a dissertation.

 Required core